Alaeddin's Pizza logo

-Alaeddin's opened in 1998 with a brick oven, a tomato-sauce recipe handed down from a grandmother in the Levant, and a stubborn belief that a halal pizza could taste better than every non-halal pie in town.
-The corner of Getty and Crooks was quieter back then — a row of small storefronts, a hardware store, a barber.
+Alaeddin's opened in 1998 in Paterson — the first halal pizzeria in the city, back when “halal pizza” wasn't a phrase anyone used.
+It started with a brick oven, a tomato-sauce recipe handed down from a grandmother in the Levant, and a stubborn belief that a halal pizza could taste better than every non-halal pie in town.
 The halal beef pepperoni had to come up from Brooklyn once a week.
 The dough was mixed in a 30-quart Hobart that we still keep in the back as a backup.

 Two and a half decades later, the brick oven runs from 11 in the morning until the last call, six days a week.
 The dough still cold-ferments for 24 hours, the sauce still gets cooked down with garlic and a hand of oregano in a 20-gallon stockpot, and the halal pepperoni now arrives weekly from a certified supplier in Paterson — five minutes away.
 The buffalo-chicken pizza and crispy chicken-ranch became the calling card; the 28" party pie became the catering staple.